Tamoxifen

 Will my baby need extra monitoring?

-As part of routine antenatal care, most women will be offered a very detailed scan at around 20 weeks of pregnancy to check the baby’s development.
-Women who have taken tamoxifen in pregnancy may be offered some extra monitoring of the baby as a precaution.
+As part of routine antenatal care, most women will be offered a detailed scan at around 20 weeks of pregnancy to check the baby’s development.
+Women who have taken tamoxifen during pregnancy may be offered some extra monitoring of the baby as a precaution.

 Who can I talk to if I have questions?